madpsy/xpa125b_controller/README.md

  In essense this operates as an API translation layer to rigctl.

  If you want to use rigctl for band selection but prefer PTT to be via the control cable you can set `hybrid` to `true`.
+This will substantially reduce latency but requires your radio to have an output which goes to ground when it is TX'ing.

  If you are using `rigctld` on Windows you need a recent version of Hamlib due to a bug I discovered while developing this controller.
 More details here: https://github.com/Hamlib/Hamlib/issues/873.